microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-04.md

 The team at Munson's Pickles and Preserves is excited about the possibilities of automated load testing of their applications and they are interested in learning more about the types of testing we can perform in Azure to gauge application quality and resiliency.

 1. Review your load test results to see where there are potential bottlenecks in your application.
 If needed, perform additional tests with different settings to help identity any bottlenecks.
-Once you have identified one or more bottlenecks, see how you could resolve the bottleneck and show that the fix resolved the issue.
+Once you have identified one or more bottlenecks, see how you can resolve the bottleneck and show the new performance profile after your fixes are in place.
 2. Create a new set of test scripts or parameters and run a stress test.
 3. Identify the bottlenecks and breaking points of the application under stress.
 4. Decide whether you should add stress test remediation steps as GitHub Issues.
 5. Use Azure Chaos Studio to design a Chaos experiment.
+Note that you will need to register the `Microsoft.Chaos` provider for your subscription if you have not already.
+You can register this in the **Resource providers** menu item under the **Settings** menu for the subscription.
 6. After ensuring that you have a recent baseline test, run a load test.
 7. During the load test, start the Chaos experiment and note the failures.
 Note that there is, at present, no GitHub Action for Chaos experiments, so you will need to run this manually, outside of a GitHub Actions workflow.
 8. Prioritize the failure points arising from the Chaos experiment and build an action plan to remediate.